MicrosoftDocs/architecture-center/docs/vm/vm-baseline-content.md

 ##### Egress traffic

-Azure Virtual Machine Scale Sets with Flexible orchestration requires that VM instances to have outbound connectivity for communication over the internet.
+Azure Virtual Machine Scale Sets with Flexible orchestration don't have outbound internet connectivity by default, it must be explicitly defined in your architecture.
 To enable that use case, here are some approaches:

-VMSS with Flexible orchestration requires VM instances to have outbound internet connectivity.
 This architecture uses Standard SKU Azure Load Balancer with outbound rules defined from the VM instances.
 Azure Load Balancer supports zone redundancy.
+**//note:** instead of just stating that the load balancer supports zone redundancy, we may want to add that this is the reason why this option was chosen for the RI**//end note:**
-This option allows you to use the public IP(s) of your load balancer to provide outbound internet connectivity for the VMs.
+This configuration allows you to use the public IP(s) of your load balancer to provide outbound internet connectivity for the VMs.
 The outbound rules allow you to explicitly define SNAT(source network address translation) ports.
 The rules allow you to scale and tune this ability through manual port allocation.
 Manually allocating SNAT port based on the backend pool size and number of frontendIPConfigurations can help avoid SNAT exhaustion.

 It's recommended that you allocate ports based on the maximum number of backend instances.
 If more instances are added than remaining SNAT ports allowed, VMSS scaling operations might be blocked, or the new VMs won't receive sufficient SNAT ports.